jbock-java/jbock/README.md

      @ShortName('f') boolean force,
      @OtherTokens List<String> fileNames,
      @EverythingAfter("--") @Description({
-         "@EverythingAfter to create a last resort",
-         "for problematic @OtherTokens.",
+         "@EverythingAfter can be used as an 'escape mechanism'", "for unnamed arguments, a.k.a. @OtherTokens.",
-         "For example, when the file name is '-f'"}) List<String> escapedFileNames) {
+         "For example, to specify a file named '-f'"}) List<String> escapedFileNames) {
     this.recursive = recursive;
     this.force = force;